omarkohl/rationality-freiburg.de/website/content/events/2024-02-16-boardgames/statistics/index.md

 > die Stimmung + entspannte Atmosphäre

 > - das Spielen hat sehr viel Spaß gemacht
-> - der Beginn hätte etwas lockerer / gesprächiger sein können

 > Was fun

 > Viele neue Leute + Spiele kennengelernt

 > Was fun to be introduced to new games.

-> Best: Cool games, worst: too much game explanation time due to new players joining in between
+> Cool games

 > [The game] Karriere Poker

-> Most: got to play Scrabble
+> Got to play Scrabble
-> least: didn't get to play any new game [Typo fixed]

-> Positiv: Mich mal wieder ein bisschen an die Karriere-Poker Strategie erinnern.
+> Mich mal wieder ein bisschen an die Karriere-Poker Strategie erinnern.
 War leider zu kurz, um komplett rein zu kommen.
+### 12. What did you like the least?

+* **Responses:** 4 people (22.22% of attendees)

+**Note:** Anything contained in square brackets [] is an edit by the organizers.

+> - der Beginn hätte etwas lockerer / gesprächiger sein können

+> too much game explanation time due to new players joining in between

+> Didn't get to play any new game [Typo fixed]

-Insgesamt ist das Feedback-Formular eher unpassend für einen Spieleabend. ;)
+> Insgesamt ist das Feedback-Formular eher unpassend für einen Spieleabend. ;)